 U S embassies and consulates are located in countries around the world, wher-ever the United States has diplomatic relations with a specific foreign country.

-Those who work in either an American embassy or American consulate are official representatives of the U.S. and its interests.
-They act as liaisons between our government and the host country, where they're located.
+Those who work in either an American embassy or American consulate are the official representatives of the United States and its interests.
+They act as liaisons between our government and the host country in which they're located.

-Having U S embassies and con-sulates in any foreign country, demonstrates the United States recognizes the sovereignty of that country.
+Having U.S. embassies and consulates in any foreign country demonstrates that the United States recognizes the sovereignty of that country.

 Actually, the embassy is the people – the diplomatic delegation - who serve there.

 The Ambassador is the point person for the embassy where he serves.
 He's the primary spokesperson for his delegation.